Answers to Parent’s Frequently Asked Questions

 Does my student have to complete the sanction if they are appealing the decision?

-A student’s disciplinary record is separate from his/her academic record.
-The only time that a student’s academic transcript may reflect a judicial outcome is if the decision included suspension or dismissal.
+A student’s conduct record is separate from their academic record.
+The only time that a student’s academic transcript may reflect a conduct outcome is if the decision included suspension or dismissal.
 For those individuals who are either suspended or dismissed from Ferris, an AW (Administrative Withdrawal) will be placed on the student’s transcript prior to the deadline for withdrawal from classes published by the University.
 This means that no grades will be issued for that semester in which a student was suspended or dismissed.
 After the deadline for withdrawal an AW/F (Administrative Withdrawal/F Grade) will be assigned in the same manner as other students who withdraw after the deadline.
 That is, after the withdrawal deadline, a suspended or dismissed student would receive a grade of F for the semester in which they were suspended or dismissed.

 Why was I notified about my son/daughter’s violation of the alcohol policy, but I can’t get more information about it?